mewong21/waikaneapp-readme/docs/source/usage.rst

     :height: 231px
     :scale: 50%

-    These buttons can be found on the top right corner of your screen, which includes the flood risk and Arcgis map.
+    These buttons can be found on the top right corner of your screen, which includes the flood risk and map.

 **Map**